rettonull/research/gamemaker_studio/PSEM.md

 # Particle System Emitter (PSEM) list item types

-All type members are 4 bytes in size
+All member types are 4 bytes in size

 GMS 2023.2.1.75 (adapted from original UndertaleParticleSystem.cs)
 ```